| |

 that flowed through Charleston before, during, and after the

+Civil War.
 Known as the birthplace of the Confederacy, Charleston hosted the tumultuous Democratic

 Party National Convention of April 1860 as well as the secession